-order [int, optional] the order of the modulator, defaults to 3 osr [float, optional] the oversamping ratio, defaults to 64
+order [int, optional] the order of the modulator, defaults to 3.

-- opt [int or list of floats, optional] flag for optimized zeros, defaults to 0

-- 0 -> not optimized,

-- 1 -> optimized,

-- 2 -> optimized with at least one zero at band-center,

-- 3 -> optimized zeros (with optimizer)
+- osr [float, optional] the oversampling ratio, defaults to 64. - opt [int or list of floats, optional] flag to select which algorithm is to be used to place the zeros, defaults to 0. - 0 -> not optimized, - 1 -> optimized, - 2 -> optimized with at least one zero at band-center, - 3 -> optimized zeros (with optimizer)

-- 4 -> same as 3, but with at least one zero at band-center - [z] -> zero locations in complex form f0 [real, optional] center frequency for BP modulators, or 0 for LP modulators.
+- 4 -> same as 3, but with at least one zero at band-center - [z] -> zero locations in complex form f0 [float, optional] center frequency for band-pass modulators, or 0 for low-pass modulators.
 Defaults to 0.
-1 corresponds to the sampling frequency, so that 0.5 is the maximum value.
-Value 0 specifies an LP modulator.
+The frequency is normalized throughout the deltasigma package.
+The normalization is: 1 corresponds to the sampling frequency.
+Therefore 0.5 is the maximum value that can be assigned to f0.

-H_inf [real, optional] max allowed peak value of the NTF.
-Defaults to 1.5 ntf [tuple] noise transfer function in zpk form.
+H_inf [float, optional] maximum allowed value of the absolute value of the NTF.
+Defaults to 1.5.

+ntf [tuple] noise transfer function in zpk form.